Smertig/banana/docs/api/tg/types/message.rst

    Unique message identifier inside this chat

+   .. cpp:member:: optional_t<integer_t> message_thread_id

+   Optional.
+Unique identifier of a message thread to which the message belongs; for supergroups only

    .. cpp:member:: optional_t<user_t> from

    Optional.
-Sender, empty for messages sent to channels
+Sender of the message; empty for messages sent to channels.
+For backward compatibility, the field contains a fake sender user in non-channel chats, if the message was sent on behalf of a chat.

    .. cpp:member:: optional_t<chat_t> sender_chat

    Optional.
 Sender of the message, sent on behalf of a chat.
-The channel itself for channel messages.
-The supergroup itself for messages from anonymous group administrators.
-The linked channel for messages automatically forwarded to the discussion group
+For example, the channel itself for channel posts, the supergroup itself for messages from anonymous group administrators, the linked channel for messages automatically forwarded to the discussion group.
+For backward compatibility, the field from contains a fake sender user in non-channel chats, if the message was sent on behalf of a chat.

+   .. cpp:member:: optional_t<integer_t> sender_boost_count

+   Optional.
+If the sender of the message boosted the chat, the number of boosts added by the user

    .. cpp:member:: integer_t date

-   Date the message was sent in Unix time
+   Date the message was sent in Unix time.
+It is always a positive number, representing a valid date.

    .. cpp:member:: chat_t chat

-   Conversation the message belongs to
+   Chat the message belongs to

-   .. cpp:member:: optional_t<user_t> forward_from
+   .. cpp:member:: optional_t<message_origin_t> forward_origin

    Optional.
-For forwarded messages, sender of the original message
+Information about the original message for forwarded messages

-   .. cpp:member:: optional_t<chat_t> forward_from_chat
+   .. cpp:member:: optional_t<boolean_t> is_topic_message

    Optional.
-For messages forwarded from channels or from anonymous administrators, information about the original sender chat
+True, if the message is sent to a forum topic

-   .. cpp:member:: optional_t<integer_t> forward_from_message_id
+   .. cpp:member:: optional_t<boolean_t> is_automatic_forward

    Optional.
-For messages forwarded from channels, identifier of the original message in the channel
+True, if the message is a channel post that was automatically forwarded to the connected discussion group

-   .. cpp:member:: optional_t<string_t> forward_signature
+   .. cpp:member:: optional_t<message_t> reply_to_message

    Optional.
-For messages forwarded from channels, signature of the post author if present
+For replies in the same chat and message thread, the original message.
+Note that the Message object in this field will not contain further reply_to_message fields even if it itself is a reply.

-   .. cpp:member:: optional_t<string_t> forward_sender_name
+   .. cpp:member:: optional_t<external_reply_info_t> external_reply

    Optional.
-Sender's name for messages forwarded from users who disallow adding a link to their account in forwarded messages
+Information about the message that is being replied to, which may come from another chat or forum topic

-   .. cpp:member:: optional_t<integer_t> forward_date
+   .. cpp:member:: optional_t<text_quote_t> quote

    Optional.
-For forwarded messages, date the original message was sent in Unix time
+For replies that quote part of the original message, the quoted part of the message

-   .. cpp:member:: optional_t<message_t> reply_to_message
+   .. cpp:member:: optional_t<story_t> reply_to_story

    Optional.
-For replies, the original message.
-Note that the Message object in this field will not contain further reply_to_message fields even if it itself is a reply.
+For replies to a story, the original story

    .. cpp:member:: optional_t<user_t> via_bot